 With the thresholds for Delta Medallion status looking like this…

-…in 2021 the Delta SkyMiles Reserve Card can be used as a vehicle to earning:
+…the Delta SkyMiles® Reserve American Express Card can currently be used as a vehicle to earning:

 - 100% of the MQM needed for Silver and Gold status